-Dr. Caves was an assistant professor in the Ecology, Evolution, & Marine Biology Department at the University of California Santa Barbara from 2021-2024, and began her appointment as an Assistant Professor in the Department of Ecology, Evolution, and Organismal Biology at Brown in 2024.
+Dr. Caves completed an M.Phil in Zoology at the University of Cambridge, a Ph.D. in Biology at Duke University, and a Marie Sklodowska-Curie Research Fellowship at the University of Exeter before joining the faculty as an assistant professor in the Ecology, Evolution, & Marine Biology Department at the University of California Santa Barbara in 2021.
+In 2024, she began her appointment as an Assistant Professor in the Department of Ecology, Evolution, and Organismal Biology at Brown.

 Caves, Eleanor M., Davis, Alexander L., Nowicki, Stephen, Johnsen, Sönke.
 "Backgrounds and the evolution of visual signals."
 Trends in Ecology & Evolution, vol. 39, no. 2, 2024, pp. 188-198. |